-Now in its sixth year, Feast Portland highlights the culinary talent and ingredients of the Pacific Northwest along with internationally recognized chefs and food artisans.
-This year proceeds benefit Partners for a Hunger-Free Oregon, with a focus on expanding school breakfast participation in the state.
+Now in its eighth year, Feast Portland highlights the culinary talent and ingredients of the Pacific Northwest along with internationally recognized chefs and food artisans.
+This year proceeds benefit Partners for a Hunger-Free Oregon, providing food security for Oregonians and supporting school meal programs, and Urban Gleaners, which collects fresh food before it goes to waste and distributes it to more than 40 sites in the Portland metro area.

 Ready to take a bite out of Feast?
-You’ve got four days, 40 events and countless flavors to experience.
+You’ve got four days, dozens of events and countless flavors to experience.
 There are large events and small (in a range of ticket prices), from marquis parties to hands-on classes, tasting panels and special dinners throughout the weekend.
-James Beard Award winners Ben Bettinger of Laurelhurst Market, Naomi Pomeroy of Beast, finalists Gregory Gourdet of Departure and Cathy Whims of Nostrana, and a slew of first-rate out-of-state chefs are just the tip of the fork when it comes to Feast’s rockstar talent.
+Top Chef stars Gregory Gourdet of Departure and Doug Adams of Bullard, James Beard Award winner Vitaly Paley of Headewaters and Gabriel Rucker of Le Pigeon, and a slew of first-rate out-of-state chefs are just the tip of the fork when it comes to Feast’s rockstar talent.

 Whatever slice of Feast you choose, you’ll be in good company.